 A Guide to the Shared Ownership Scheme

 The shared ownership scheme lowers the cost of buying a new property, making it easier for first-time buyers to get onto the property ladder.
-Shared home ownership works through a housing association; you buy into a share of your home, usually between 25% and 75%, and then pay rent on the remaining amount.
+With shared ownership you buy into a share of your home, usually between 25% and 75%, and then pay rent on the remaining amount.

 The benefits of shared home ownership